 If you’re anywhere near Northern California, don’t miss the chance to go wine tasting in Napa Valley!
 This world-famous region is home to more than 400 wineries squeezed into 790 square miles of beautiful nature.
 Although you can’t go wrong with picking a winery here, here are 3 things to add to your USA bucket list.

 Castello di Amorosa: This “castle” was painstakingly replicated to match a typical Italian castle from the 13th century.
 In fact, more than 850,000 bricks were imported from Italy!
-If you have the chance, definitely bool a tour that will take you through the beautiful grounds and rooms of this castle.
+If you have the chance, definitely book a tour that will take you through the beautiful grounds and rooms of this castle.

 Sterling Vineyards: Perched on top of a hill, Sterling Vineyards has one of the best views of Napa Valley and the surrounding area.
 In order to get up there, you’ll have to take an aerial tram (the only one in Napa!) to enjoy wine tasting on top of the terrace.